Vaizard/mage.libvirt/README.md

 sudo guestmount -a /home/user/kvm-win10.qcow2 -m /dev/sda2 --ro /mnt/kvm-win10-mount -v -o allow_other
 sudo guestunmount /mnt/kvm-win10-mount

+### Resize VM's volume

+virsh blockresize kvm-win10 /home/user/kvm-win10.qcow2 17G # safe to do on a running VM (win required a reboot nontheless to see the new space virsh vol-resize /home/killua/testwin10.qcow2 19G # safe on powered down VM
+# don't forget to resize the guest's fs as well (on windows guests use diskmgmt.msc)

 ### virsh tips and tricks

-virsh list --all --title # show the created guest (and all other guests too) virsh --readonly dumpxml kvm-win10 # dump xml (works also in manged environments such as those run by ovirt) virsh dominfo kvm-win10 # show info about kvm-win10 (one of the above listed vms) virsh domblklist kvm-win10 # show info about kvm-win10 block devices (one of the above listed vms) virsh net-list # show networks virsh net-dumpxml default # export xml of default (one of the above listed networks) virsh net-dhcp-leases default # show ip addresses leased on the 'default' network
+virsh list --all --title # show the created guest (and all other guests too) virsh --readonly dumpxml kvm-win10 # dump xml (works also in manged environments such as those run by ovirt) virsh dominfo kvm-win10 # show info about kvm-win10 (one of the above listed vms) virsh domblklist kvm-win10 # show info about kvm-win10 block devices (one of the above listed vms) sudo virsh pool-list sudo virsh vol-list --pool default sudo virsh vol-dumpxml --pool default testwin10.qcow2 virsh net-list # show networks virsh net-dumpxml default # export xml of default (one of the above listed networks) virsh net-dhcp-leases default # show ip addresses leased on the 'default' network